Wesley1808/ServerCore/README.md

 	villager_range = 64
 	animal_range = 64

+# Allows you to toggle specific optimizations that don't have full vanilla parity.
+# These settings will only take effect after server restarts.
+[optimizations]
+	# (Default = true) Optimizes vanilla's per-player mobspawning by using PaperMC's PlayerMobDistanceMap.
+	# This may sometimes count mobs to a player's mobcap that would normally be just out of its range.
+	use_distance_map = true
+	# (Default = true) Prevents many different lagspikes caused by loading chunks synchronously.
+	# This for example causes maps to only update loaded chunks, which depending on the viewdistance can be a smaller radius than vanilla.
+	reduce_sync_loads = true
+	# (Default = false) Can significantly reduce time spent on mobspawning, but isn't as accurate as vanilla on biome borders.
+	# This may cause mobs from another biome to spawn a few blocks across a biome border (this does not affect structure spawning!).
+	fast_biome_lookups = false

 # Allows you to disable specific commands and modify the way some of them are formatted.
 [commands]
 	# Enables / disables the /servercore status command.